benwilcock/systems-techdocs/tanzu-developer-portal-system/docs/whats-in-the-box.md

 # What's Included With VMware® Tanzu Developer Portal™

-With VMware® Tanzu Developer Portal™, building and running applications is easier and more fun thanks to several developer-focussed features.
+With VMware® Tanzu Developer Portal™, building and running enterprise applications is easier and more fun thanks to several developer-focussed features.

 * [**Software Catalogs**](../get-started/#home-discover-your-software-catalog) document your enterprise software clarifying the components in play and the linkages between them and the teams that own them.